Mr. Bungle: Mr. Bungle (1990–1993)

-During 1990, the band members left Eureka for San Francisco, in search of greater musical opportunities.
+During 1990, the band members left Eureka for San Francisco in search of greater musical opportunities.
 Trey Spruance said the change in location influenced the band's style, remarking "[we were interested in] Slayer and Mercyful Fate.
 Later it was The Specials and Fishbone.
 Then we moved to San Francisco and got all sophisticated.
 Now we are improv snobs who rule the avant-garde universe by night, and poor, fucked-up hipsters by day."
 Having established a following in Northern California, Mr. Bungle was signed to Warner Bros.
 Records in 1990, with the label releasing all three of their studio albums during the 1990s.
 It has been speculated that Patton's success as frontman of Faith No More was the primary reason Warner Bros. signed the band.
 The Los Angeles Times stated in a 1991 article that "Under normal circumstances, you'd have to describe Mr. Bungle's chances of landing a major label deal as... a long shot."

 Their debut album, Mr. Bungle, was produced by jazz experimentalist John Zorn and was released on August 13, 1991.
-The cover featured artwork by Dan Sweetman, originally published in the story, "A Cotton Candy Autopsy" in the DC Comics/Piranha Press imprint title, Beautiful Stories for Ugly Children.
+The cover featured artwork by Dan Sweetman, originally published in the story "A Cotton Candy Autopsy" in the DC Comics/Piranha Press imprint title Beautiful Stories for Ugly Children.
 The record mixed metal, funk, ska, carnival music and free jazz, but was normally described as funk metal by music critics.
 It received mostly positive reviews, with journalist Bill Pahnelas calling it "an incredible musical tour de force".
 On the style of the album, critic Steve Huey wrote in AllMusic: "Mr. Bungle is a dizzying, disconcerting, schizophrenic tour through just about any rock style the group can think of, hopping from genre to genre without any apparent rhyme or reason, and sometimes doing so several times in the same song."

-The first track was originally titled "Travolta".
-At Warner Brothers' encouragement, it was renamed Quote Unquote in later pressings, due to fears regarding a potential lawsuit.
+The album's first track and sole single was originally titled "Travolta".
+At Warner Brothers' encouragement, it was renamed "Quote Unquote" in later pressings, due to fears regarding a potential lawsuit by John Travolta.
 The band created a music video for the song, directed by Kevin Kerslake.
 However, MTV refused to air the video because of images of bodies dangling on meat hooks.
 The album sold well despite MTV refusing to air their video and a lack of radio airplay.
 Almost all the members went by obscure aliases in the album credits.
 To promote the album in some stores, a Mr. Bungle bubble bath was given away with copies of the record sold.
-Following the release of the album the band toured North America.
+Following the release of the album, the band toured North America.